Gilbert Shaw

 Gilbert Shuldham Shaw (10 July 1886 in Dublin – 18 August 1967 in Convent of the Incarnation, Fairacres, Oxford) was an Anglo-Irish Church of England priest, from 1940 vicar of St Anne's Soho.
 His maternal grandfather was Sir Philip Crampton Smyly, honorary physician to Queen Victoria, and he was baptised by his mother's uncle, William Conyngham Plunket, archbishop of Dublin.
 He was closely associated with the Community of the Sisters of the Love of God from 1962 until his death.
-He was the author of various works on spirituality.
+He was the author of numerous works on spirituality and books of prayers.

+He was one of the regular members of ‘The Moot’, a Christian think-tank convened by J H Oldham, concentrating on the problem of post-war reconstruction, at weekend residential meetings several times a year.
+The most regular members were John Baillie, Fred Clarke, T. S. Eliot, Eric Fenn, Herbert Arthur Hodges, Eleonora Iredale, Karl Mannheim, Walter Moberly, John Middleton Murry, Mary Oldham and Alec Vidler.
+Stefan Collini sums up the discussions as bearing "in one way or another, on the issue of cultural leadership in a modern society".

 With Patrick McLaughlin, he is thought to be part of the inspiration for the character of Father Hugh Chantry-Pigg in Rose Macaulay's The Towers of Trebizond.